 Soba noodles, also called buckwheat noodles, are thin noodles made from buckwheat flour.
 You can find dried soba noodles at all Asian grocery stores as well as a lot of Western grocery stores nowadays.
 I always try to choose dried soba noodles from Japanese brands.

-Cooking Pan-Seared Salmon Soba Noodle Salad
+How to Cook Salmon Soba Noodle Salad

 The cooking process can be broken down into 2 main steps and they require just 20-25 minutes in total from start to finish.